yearofmoo/MooTools-Asset.css-patch/README.md

 # MooTools - Asset.css-patch

-This plugin is a working patch for MooTools 1.2 and 1.3 for the Asset.stylesheet to support the **onLoad** and **onError** events.
+This plugin is a working patch for MooTools 1.2 and 1.3 for the Asset.css to support the **onload** and **onerror** events when downloading css assets.

-IE and Opera both natively support onload and onerror events, so this patch is for the remaining browsers.
+The existing MooTools code doesn't fully support the onload and onerror events for all browsers.
+This plugins fixes just that.

 ## Requirements

 - MooTools Core 1.2+ (1.3+ works as well)
-- MooTools More (Assets)
+- MooTools More (Assets specifically)

+## Browser Support

+- Works with all browsers.
+- Firefox doesn't support the onerror event for a missing css file that is outside the same origin policy
+- Opera and IE use timed intervals to check for the onerror event so they may be a bit slower

 ## Usage